Gulslabs/whatsapp-registration-extractor/ReadMe.md

 # WhatsApp to CSV Generator
+- All registrations are pushed to a Whatsapp group.
-We have a whatsapp group for class registration.
-All message for registration follow a particular format(`sample below`).
-We need to extract all the fields from every such message and push them as rows on a final csv file(`sample below`)
+- All message of registration follow a particular format(`sample below`).
+- *Problem Statement*: Extract registration form messages; then extract all the fields from every such message and push them as rows on a csv file(`sample below`)
 ### Prerequisite:
 - Step 0: Installations
     - Install pandas `pip install pandas`